- You can change the taskbar size in Windows 11 even though that platform doesn’t have much in the way of built-in options for doing so.

 If you want to restore the left icon taskbar alignment from the previous OS, click Taskbar behaviors.
 Then click the Taskbar alignments drop-down menu to select Left.

 Even though the current Windows 11 taskbar may not be to everybody’s liking, you’ve still got to make the most of it.
-Try reconfiguring and resizing it to better suit your preferences with the above settings and methods.
+Try to change the taskbar size in Windows 11 to better suit your preferences with the above settings and methods.

 Let’s hope Microsoft restores the taskbar resize feature in future Windows 11 post-release versions.
-Until that happens, you can resize Windows 11’s taskbar with the methods above.
+Until that happens, you can resize the taskbar and get a small taskbar icon in Windows 11 with the methods above.